 - 1. Select a dynamic MBR disk containing simple volumes on the Disk Map. - 2.
-Call the Convert to Basic dialog selecting in the Main Menu: Hard Disk > Convert to Basic... - 3.
+Select in the Main Menu: Hard Disk > Convert to Basic... - 3.
 Set the required number of primary partitions if necessary.
 According to the DOS partitioning scheme a hard disk can have up to four Primary partitions.
 If there is an Extended partition on the disk, only three primary partitions are allowed.
 That is why if a dynamic disk contains several simple volumes the program enables to choose the number of primary partitions.
 The rest of them if any will automatically be converted to logical disks within the Extended partition.